Take the First Step Toward Your Dental Career Now!

 "Dental hygienists are boss of the floss."Unknown

 Dental hygiene is one of the fastest growing careers.
-Employment is expected to advance 20 percent through 2026 which is far greater than most other occupations.
+Employment is expected to advance 9 percent through 2031 which is faster than the national average of other occupations.
 Dental hygienists graduating from dental hygiene programs are also increasing which will make this particular field highly competitive, with the most competition concentrated in full-time positions.
 Driving the employment growth for dental hygienists is the change in the healthcare.
 With more Americans having health insurance than ever before means more visits to the dentist, which, in turn, increases the number of hygienists dentists will be hiring.

 Dental hygiene is one of the highest paying vocational careers.
-Benefits and pay vary by employer, however, the median annual wage, or the national average, for dental hygienists is $74K.
-The lower 10 percent earn $51K while the highest 10 percent will make over $101K per year.
+Benefits and pay vary by employer, but the Bureau of Labor Statistics reported in 2022, that the national average, for dental hygienists is $84,860.
+Whereas the highest 10 percent earned $107,640 in 2022.

 Dental hygienists have varying pay structures, depending on where they are employed.
 Some have a base salary, some are paid hourly.
 However, there are also dental hygienists who are paid straight commission, or a base plus commission, both of which are used as production incentives by the hiring office.
 The more the hygienists work, the better they are paid.
 Commission-based dental hygienist jobs can end up being higher paying than their base salary counterparts.

 |Home Health Care Services